-Green tea for skin health carries weight as a protector against cancer as well as an overall toning and astringent antioxidant.
+Using green tea for skin health is effective as a protector against cancer as well as an overall toning and astringent antioxidant.
 Being high in antioxidants, green tea is highly useful for sun protective formulas to prevent damage to the skin.
 I have used green tea extract in cream formulas, as part of the water phase, for the sun protective effects and as an overall antioxidant for preventing premature aging, lines and wrinkles.

 There are several studies detailing green tea’s significant preventative effect against each stage of cancer.
 It contains several polyphenolic antioxidants, and antioxidants are:

 “agents that have the ability to prevent oxidant-induced damage to cells”

 Oxidants play an important role in the initiation and promotion stages of cancer, as well as decreasing tone and speeding up skin aging.

 Using the tumor promoter agent, 12-O-tetradecanoyl-phorbol-13-acetate (TPA), researchers found that green tea topically or internally actually reduced the tumor or prevented it from growing.